goombalab/goombalab.github.io/_posts/2025-07-01-tradeoffs.md

 For contrast: if we compared these models on the *exact same data, but tokenized*<d-footnote>This experiment used sequences of 8k characters, which would be roughly 2k tokens long.</d-footnote>, their perplexity curves would look approximately the same (or the Transformer would be slightly better).
 So keeping the *same models* and the *same data*, but simply untokenizing the inputs, simultaneously **lets the Transformer use much more compute** but also **decreases its performance relative to the SSM**.

-[//]: # <d-footnote>In general, on perplexity at least, and at these sequence lengths, a strong tokenized SSM roughly matches a strong tokenized Transformer -- at least for our implementation that was used in this experiment which followed the Mamba paper.</d-footnote>

 {% include figure.liquid loading="eager" path="assets/img/2025-07-09-tradeoffs/dna_scaling.png" %}